slott56/simple-rss-status/docs/_build/html/_sources/architecture.rst.txt

 We have two dimensions to the paths.
 The :func:`path_maker` function will honor this by using a name from the URL and today's date.

-..  autofunction:: xml_parsing.path_maker
+..  autofunction:: rss_status.path_maker

 What about yesterday's files?
 We can't simply subtract one day from today's date.
 For that to work, we'd have to religiously run this **every single day**.
 That's unreasonable.
 What's easier is locating the most recent date which contains files for a given channel.

-..  autofunction:: xml_parsing.find_yesterday
+..  autofunction:: rss_status.find_yesterday

 Saving and Recovering CSV State
 -------------------------------